wp-plugins/media-file-renamer/readme.txt

 == Changelog ==

+= 2.2.4 =
+* Fix: Couldn't rename automatically the files without changing the titles, now the feature is back.
+* Fix: Better 'explanations' before renaming.
+* Fix: Should work with WPML Media now.
+* Fix: Manage empty filenames by naming them 'empty'.
+* Info: I did a lot of updates in this new version of the plugin and I also added a Pro version (apps.meow.fr/media-file-renamer/).
+You can buy the Pro version if you wish just to help/support me or if you need specific new features.
+I did this because I want to pursue the development of this plugin more seriously.
+I would be also really happy if you could review the plugin (https://wordpress.org/support/view/plugin-reviews/media-file-renamer), share your current issues with me and also the features you would like the most.
+Thanks a lot! :)

 = 2.2.2 =
 * Add: Option to automatically sync the alternative text with the title.
 * Add: Filters and Actions to allow plugins (or custom code) to customize the renaming.
 * Fix: Avoid to rename file if title is not changed (annoying if you previously manually updated it).
 * Change: Plugin functions are only loaded if the user is using the admin.
-* Info: I did a lot of updates in this new version of the plugin and I also added a Pro version (apps.meow.fr/media-file-renamer/).
-You can buy the Pro version if you wish just to help/support me or if you need specific new features.
-I did this because I want to pursue the development of this plugin more seriously.
-* Info: I would be really happy if you could review the plugin (https://wordpress.org/support/view/plugin-reviews/media-file-renamer), share your current issues with me and also the features you would like the most.
-Thanks a lot :)

 = 2.2.0 =
 * Add: Many new options.